 How can my husband and I deal with infertility?

+There can be a lot of pressure to start a family and if the couple faces infertility, this can become a crisis.
+Often one, or even both, partners feel guilt and blame which can wreak havoc on the relationship as well as life in general.
 These feelings can spill over into all facets of everyday life, making it very stressful.
 Infertility has been recognized as one of the more difficult issues that a couple can face.
 There are ways of dealing with infertility to make the challenge less stressful and avoid impact on other areas of life.

 How can you deal with fertility issues?
 First and foremost, acknowledge that a fertility issue is a crisis and negative emotions will arise.
 By acknowledging this, you will be better able to face and accept the emotions you will encounter.
 In order to cope, you have to be able to accept your emotions and move beyond them.
 Blame somehow always plays a role during a crisis and infertility is no different.
 Do not blame yourself or your partner.
 It may be tempting to listen to that small voice inside your head telling you all sorts of irrational things but don't listen to it.
 It is easy to get caught up in negative thinking patterns, which only causes more stress and exacerbates the challenge.
 When these negative patterns start happening, and you hear yourself thinking "I should have" or "I could have", gently remind yourself that the infertility is not your fault.
 Focus on the future.
 Regardless of the decisions you have made, they are in the past and can't be changed now.
 Look towards the future.